I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 Wrapping up, I think it’s not too difficult to decide between these two.

-The main competitor from the Yamaha brand is the YDP-143 from the Arius line.
+The main competitor from Yamaha is a mid-range model of the Arius line – the YDP-144.

-At the heart of the YDP-143 is Yamaha’s famous Pure SF sound engine that provides you with an amazingly realistic piano sound sampled from the Yamaha CFIIIS 9′ Concert Grand.
+At the heart of the YDP-144 is Yamaha’s flagship CFX Sampling technology that provides you with an amazingly realistic piano sound sampled from the famous Yamaha CFX 9′ Concert Grand.

 When it comes to piano sound itself, I wouldn’t say that the PX-870 sounds better, that’s really a matter of personal taste.

-Both pianos sound incredible and you’ll hardly find something better sounding in their class.
+Both pianos sound very good and you’ll be hard-pressed to find something better sounding in this price range.

-What the YDP-143 doesn’t give you compared to the Casio is the ability to control various aspects of sound like resonance, damper noise, key on/off noise, etc.
+What the YDP-144 doesn’t give you compared to the Casio is the ability to control various aspects of the sound like resonance, damper noise, key on/off noise, etc.

 It’s not that critical, and 192 notes are more than enough in most cases, but I said earlier the more polyphony you have, the better.

-And again I prefer the Casio’s Hammer Action Keyboard II, which feels more authentic to my fingers.
+And again I prefer Casio’s Hammer Action Keyboard II, which feels more authentic to my fingers.

 The Yamaha uses two sensors and has conventional glossy keys (only the black ones have a matte finish).

-As for the features, the YDP-143 is pretty basic: metronome, transpose function, Dual/Duo modes, 50 preset songs, 2-track MIDI recorder and that’s pretty much it.
+As for the features, the YDP-144 is pretty basic: metronome, transpose function, Dual/Duo modes, 50 preset songs, 2-track MIDI recorder and that’s pretty much it.

 No accompaniment function, no audio recording and no USB flash drive port.